"If people do not have access to the law, they cannot know their

 Overview of the Indonesian Legal System

-Questions and answers below date back to when we had a volunteer answering legal questions:
+Some Answers which were submitted when we had a volunteer answering legal questions:

-Dear Andrew, I am an Australian citizen and long-time Indonesian ITAS holder.
+I am an Australian citizen and long-time Indonesian ITAS holder.
 Several years ago I purchased a house in Jakarta by appointing an Indonesian nominee to hold the Hak Milik land certificate in her name on my behalf.
 I have recently married a lovely Indonesian lady and would like her to inherit the house in the event of my death.
 My wife and I have a pre-nuptial agreement and I am aware that I could arrange for the direct transfer of the Hak Milik land certificate from my nominee's name to my wife's name.
 But I prefer not to do this as I wish to avoid paying taxes which may be due upon the transfer of the land certificate.

 So my question is as follows: Can I accomplish my goal by executing a will in Indonesia which states that my wife inherits my house upon my death, even though the Hak Milik land certificate is held in the name of my nominee?